-The opening of the festival is marked by setting off the pyrotechnics (chupinazo).
+The opening of the St. Fermín Festival is marked by setting off the pyrotechnics (chupinazo).
 The rocket is launched at noon on July 6th from the city hall balcony as people celebrate in the square below, which since 1941 has officially marked the beginning of the fiesta.

 The Running of the Bulls – also called encierros begin at 8 am every day, when a firecracker is lit to announce the release of the bulls.
 Thousands of people run for their lives in front of the six enraged bulls carrying rolled up newspaper to hit the bulls as they run.
 The participants run half a mile of narrow cobblestone streets in a part of old Pamplona, a run that usually lasts just over 2 minute, while being chased by the bulls.
 The run ends at the bullring where the bulls will be held until the bullfight in the afternoon.
 The event is extremely dangerous and not for the faint of heart.
 Thousands watch from safe balconies along the route and spectators can also follow the events on television.